Valid as of 5 February 2020

 4.3 Meetings for Investors, Analysts and the Media

 Citycon will respond to the queries of investors, analysts and the media by telephone or e-mail as soon as practically possible, however, noting the restrictions following from the silent period described below.

 The company will organize a live audiocast or a conference call for investors, analysts and the media in conjunction with the disclosure of its financial results, on which the CEO and/or CFO present the essential content of the disclosure.
 In addition, the company may hold press conferences in conjunction with significant events or changes, such as acquisitions of material size and significant changes in the corporate strategy.

 Citycon organizes a capital markets day regularly to provide investors and analysts monitoring the company with background information and insight into the company’s operations.
 The webcast of the event can be watched online and the recording of the event as well as key materials will be available on Citycon’s website afterwards.

 Citycon proactively meets capital market participants and the media.
-The company’s IR and Communications Director manages such events.
+The company’s IR Officer(s) manages such events.
 In addition, Citycon participates in events for institutional and private investors with its partners, such as banks.

 Organized visits to the company’s shopping centres and construction sites of ongoing (re)development projects constitute an important part of the company’s communications.